jlvdb/TheliWrapper/README.md

   (GUI)
 * *scamp* (optional but recommended), requires *PLplot* with *cairo* driver

-**Note**: some more C-libraries, that may not be preinstalled on your system, are required to build the binaries
+> **Note**: more C-libraries, that may not be preinstalled on your system, are
+>           required to build the binaries

 Installation